Bill Shirley: Early years

 Bill attended George W. Julian Elementary during his grade school years and attended Shortridge High School in adolescence.
 Among other things, he became a member of its student council along with such prominent figures as Madelyn Pugh and Kurt Vonnegut Jr.; he graduated in 1939.
 The following year, aged 19, Bill and his mother moved to Hollywood, where he studied voice and music at the Herbert Wall School of Music.
 His singing teacher there, the famous Andrés de Segurola, would accept Shirley as a pupil for no less than six months.
-Mrs. Shirley lived with her son in Hollywood for sixteen years, and the two went to Indiana to visit family and friends quite often.
+Mrs. Shirley lived nearby to her son in Hollywood for sixteen years, and the two went to Indiana to visit family and friends quite often.

-He was a 1940 graduate of the Edward Clark Academy, a theater school in Hollywood.

 In early 1941, Shirley was introduced to Republic Studios president Herbert Yates by a mutual friend who worked at the studio and remembered that Shirley used to sing as a child.
 Shirley sang a few numbers for Yates, and was immediately signed up for a seven-year contract.

 Shirley's roles in the Republic films were usually very small or supporting.
 He had a small, yet somewhat important, part in Flying Tigers, as a very young pilot who is mortally wounded during his first mission.
-He appeared in other rare and usually B-list films, such as Doctors Don't Tell (1941), Rookies on Parade (1941), Hi'-Neighbor (1942), Ice-Capades Revue (1942), and Sailors on Leave (1941).
+The character of Dale was originally intended to die much earlier; however, directors were so impressed by his acting that his script was extended another four pages.
+He appeared in other rare and usually B-list films, such as Rookies on Parade (1941), Hi Neighbor (1942), Ice-Capades Revue (1942), and Sailors on Leave (1941).

+On August 3, 1942, he enlisted in the Army.
+He served in recruitment and induction, as well as the Signal Corps Training Film division in Los Angeles, and the Quartermaster Corps and radio branch of the Special Service division in Ft.
+Warren, Wyoming.
+While in the Army he appeared in a Behymer Artists’ Bureau presentation of Rigoletto, and was tagged by critics as "a potential find for the Metropolitan”.

+He was romantically linked to Jane Withers for four years.